ReaperOAK/KCAdashboard/public/api/endpoints/auth/docs.md

 ## File Explanations

 - **login.php**
   Handles user login by validating credentials and issuing authentication tokens or sessions.
+Now includes role-based session management with configurable limits per user role.

+- **logout.php**
+  Handles user logout by invalidating the current authentication token on the server side.

+- **get-active-sessions.php**
+  Returns a list of all active sessions for the current user, showing login times and device information.

+- **manage-sessions.php**
+  Allows users to manage their active sessions, including logging out all other devices or all sessions.

 - **rate_limit.php**
   Implements rate limiting to prevent brute-force attacks and abuse of authentication endpoints.